__________________________________________________________________

 your children, or out of the mouths of your children’s children,

-says the LORD, from now on and for ever.
+says the LORD, from now on and for ever

-authority over our souls, and his ownership of souls is not in dispute
+God has authority over our souls, and his ownership of souls is not in dispute

 for he is the Creator.
-It is required that all souls shall be righteous before
+It is required that all souls shall be righteous before God.

-life* of the child is mine: it is only the person* who sins that shall die.
+as well as the soul of the son is mine: the soul who sins shall die

-help of God.
 Jesus is the

-imaginations of the soul and lead us into paths of righteousness.
+lead us into paths of righteousness.
 Psalm 19:7,

 “The law of the LORD is perfect, reviving the soul.”